 So get all ready to apply for GA staff!

-Step 1 - Read through the application (PDF) to figure out which position(s) you're applying for.
+Step 1 - Read through the application (PDF, 9 pages) to figure out which position(s) you're applying for.
 Consider if you want to just apply for Thrive@GA staff, or if you also want to apply for GA Youth staff and/or YA@GA staff.